pacroy/azure-vm-bastion/README.md

 ## Connect to VM

 1. Open [Azure Portal](https://portal.azure.com/).
 Go to your virtual machine and connect to the VM using Bastion.
+2. Update Windows.

-2. Create another local admin account and log in using the new account next time.
+3. Create another local admin account and log in using the new account next time.
 Do not use sysadmin account.

 ## Turn VM Off and On